The Astronomer's Dream

-The Astronomer's Dream, or the Man in the Moon (La Lune à un mètre, literally "The Moon from One Meter Off") is an 1898 French short silent film by Georges Méliès.
-Based on one of his stage magic acts, and starring Méliès himself, the film presents a varied assortment of images and imaginings dreamed by the astronomer of the title, focusing on themes of astronomy and especially the Moon.
+The Astronomer's Dream, or the Man in the Moon (La Lune à un mètre, literally "The Moon from One Meter Off") is an 1898 French silent trick film by Georges Méliès.
+Based on one of his stage magic acts, and starring Méliès himself, the film presents a varied assortment of images dreamed by an astronomer, focusing on themes of astronomy and especially the Moon.

-Plot
+Plot summary

-In an observatory, an astronomer is studying at his desk.
-Satan appears, then a woman appears and makes Satan vanish.
-Then she disappears.
+In an observatory, a medieval astronomer is studying at his desk.
+Satan appears, followed by Phoebe (Diana) who makes him vanish before disappearing herself.
 The astronomer draws a globe on a blackboard.
 The globe develops a sun-like head and limbs and starts to move on the blackboard.
-The astronomer looks through a small telescope.
-The Moon appears in a building as a large face.
-It has eaten the astronomer's telescope.
-Additionally, men tumble from its mouth.
-Then the Moon is in the sky.
-In a different dress, the astronomer stands on a table, which disappears.
-He falls.
+Objects the astronomer attempts to interact with transform or move away from him.
+The Moon suddenly appears in the building as a large face, eating the astronomer's telescope.
+Two small clowns tumble from its mouth, but the upset astronomer throws them back in.
+As the astronomer attempts to attack the Moon, it instantly moves back to the sky.
+All objects the astronomer tries to use to attack the Moon vanish in thin air.

-The Moon becomes a crescent.
-The mythological goddess Phoebe (i.e., Selene) appears from it.
-The astronomer chases her, but she eludes him.
-Then another figure stands in the crescent of the Moon before reclining into its C shape.
-The Moon appears as a prominent face again, and the astronomer jumps into its mouth.
-A woman and Satan appear.
-The astronomer appears again.
-Then, in the observatory, the astronomer sits asleep in his chair.
+Once the astronomer sits back down, the Moon becomes a crescent and a mythological goddess appears from it.
+The astronomer attempts to embrace her, but she flies up to the sky.
+A woman appears in the crescent of the Moon and reclines into its C shape, but as the astronomer tries to reach her, the Moon appears as a prominent face again and he inadvertently jumps into its mouth.
+The moon spits out distinct body parts of the astronomer.
+Satan reappears, but he is sent away again by Phoebe.
+She quickly puts the astronomer back together, piece by piece.
+Then, in the observatory, the astronomer wakes up.

 Production

 Méliès plays the astronomer in the film, which is based on a stage magic sketch he had presented in 1891 at his Paris magic venue, the Théâtre Robert-Houdin.
-The stage version, "Les Farces de la Lune ou les Mésaventures de Nostradamus", combined theatrical illusions with shadow puppetry.
+The stage version, "Les Farces de la Lune ou les Mésaventures de Nostradamus" (translation: "The Farces of the Moon or the Misadventures of Nostradamus"), combined theatrical illusions with shadow puppetry.
 The film version uses a combination of stage machinery (including the giant puppet Moon face), pyrotechnics, and substitution splices for its illusions.
 Phoebe, goddess of the moon, was played by Jehanne d'Alcy, whom Méliès would marry some 30 years later.
 The two small clowns are played by the same children who had appeared in Méliès's film The Famous Box Trick, earlier that year.